Anshika2294/Medical-Chatbot-/README.md

-# Symptosense : AI powered health prediction
-# Medical-Chatbot-
-# 🏥 Medical Chatbot (RAG-Based AI Assistant)
+##🩺 SymptoSense – AI Powered Symptom Checker

-An AI-powered medical chatbot built using **LangChain, OpenAI, Pinecone, and Flask**.
+An AI-powered symptom checker chatbot built using LangChain, OpenAI, Pinecone, and Flask.
-It uses Retrieval-Augmented Generation (RAG) to answer medical queries from embedded PDF documents.
+It uses Retrieval-Augmented Generation (RAG) to analyze user-entered symptoms and predict possible diseases using embedded medical knowledge.

----
+⚠️ This system is for educational purposes only and does not replace professional medical advice.

 ## 🚀 Tech Stack